San Francisco, California

 - Haloacetic acids (HAA5) – Potential effect: Cancer

 - Haloacetic acids (HAA9) – Potential effect: Cancer

 - Total trihalomethanes – Potential effect: Cancer

-These are three of the 8 contaminants analyzed by the Environmental Working Group (ewg.org).
+These are five of the 13 contaminants analyzed by the Environmental Working Group (ewg.org).

 Where does San Francisco’s water come from?

 San Francisco’s water comes from the Visitacion Valley – Frontal San Francisco Bay Estuaries watershed.